why-low-blood-sugar-level-is-dangerous?

 Various Options For Treating Severely Low Blood Sugar

-• Call for Emergency Assistance– If the person is unconscious or unable to consume food or drink, call for emergency medical assistance immediately.
+3. Call for Emergency Assistance – If the person is unconscious or unable to consume food or drink, call for emergency medical assistance immediately.
 Severe hypoglycemia is a medical emergency that requires professional intervention.

-• Administer Glucagon– For individuals with diabetes, glucagon injection can be administered if they have become unconscious or are unable to consume carbohydrates.
+4. Administer Glucagon – For individuals with diabetes, glucagon injection can be administered if they have become unconscious or are unable to consume carbohydrates.
 Glucagon helps raise blood sugar levels by prompting the release of glucose stored in the liver.

-• Seek Medical Attention– After administering glucagon or calling for emergency assistance, seek prompt medical attention.
+5. Seek Medical Attention – After administering glucagon or calling for emergency assistance, seek prompt medical attention.
 It’s crucial to determine the underlying cause of severe hypoglycemia and receive appropriate medical care.

 Take Away

-At Hemi soneja Clinic, you will get the right suggestions, individual treatment schedule of medications, diet and physical activity that would facilitate the management of low blood sugar for both diabetic and non-diabetic people.
+At Hemi Soneja Clinic, you will get the right suggestions, individual treatment schedules of medications, diet and physical activity that would facilitate the management of low blood sugar for both diabetic and non-diabetic people.

 Some of the causes of hypoglycemia in non-diabetics include: